 Our remote community also depends on the health of our islands for our livelihoods.
 These islands are who we are.

 Too many of our precious natural ecosystems have been damaged or lost across the islands.
 Around 28% of the seabirds and 23% of terrestrial birds that call these islands home are threatened and at risk.
 Some of these birds, other animals, and plants face a real risk of extinction in the wild.
+A healthy environment also supports a healthy community - especially on small, remote islands in the Pacific ocean.

 We have a conservation-minded community involved in a wide range of conservation projects and initiatives.
 Our Trust aims to work with and support these projects as much as possible, which includes providing information and advice.
 If you're seeking advice on an environmental project, have a look at our resources page or get in touch with us.